Aksonik/cg-clusters/README.md

 <li> If a cluster is infinite, i.e. interacts with its own images through the periodic boundary conditions, its shape is arbitrary.</li>

-<li> Somethimes we would like to analyze a particular cluster, e.g. determine its radial distribution function.
+<li> Somethimes we would like to analyze a particular cluster over time, <i>e.g.</i> determine its radial distribution function.
 Since a cluster might be highly dynamic, i.e. its size and molecular composition change over time, it is not obvious how to track it.
 Here the idea is to pick up a desired cluster from one of the frames, then, in each other frame find a cluster of the most similar composition.</li>

 </ol>